ohjay/Connect4/README.md

 - **vs CPU**: uses a depth-limited [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm to choose moves for the AI player
 - **vs Human**: uses a depth-limited human to choose moves for the other player
-- **Warfare**: allows four players to play at the same time, and form alliances as they will
 - **Four by Two**: enables players to place two pieces at a time
-- **Removal**: enables players to remove a piece as their turn, with up to 5 removals total
+- **Removal**: enables players to remove one of their pieces as their turn

 ## Technical Challenges
 Minimax, minimax, minimax.
 This should have been relatively straightforward, but somehow I botched it.
 On my first go, my AI player either took forever to move or just wasn't very good.
 (More to follow, after I actually _make_ it good.)